davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 One of the major problems with R is that it was designed by statisticians for statisticians.
 This means that it is very good at doing statistics, but it is not good at being a programming language.
-The language makers chose some very interesing design choices like keeping function names inconsistent.
+The language makers chose some very interesting design choices like keeping function names inconsistent.
 For example, some functions use underscores, some use dots, some use camel case, some use Pascal case.
 For example there is `read.csv()` to read a CSV file, but if you want to read the binary version of the object with the `.Rds` extension, you need to use `readRDS()`.

 Another example is the `apply()` function.
 It is a very powerful function that allows for functional programming in R, but it is very hard to use.
 It is very